A new article (from a LOTR artist and/or collector) will be added each month or so.

 The extraordinary imagery of Middle-earth drives the passion for Lord of the Rings (LOTR) sketch collecting.
 Extending the remarkable artistry of the mini-canvas of the standard 2.5 x 3.5 inch sketch card is an artist’s use of multiple cards to add dramatic scope to the depiction of a characterisation or a scene.

-There are many fascinating stories surrounding the creation and collecting/reuniting these panels.
+There are many fascinating stories surrounding the creation and collecting/reuniting of these panels.

-In terms of creation, there are basically three forms of panels.
+In terms of the creation of Middle-earth sketches, there are basically three forms of panels.